w3f/research/docs/polkadot/BABE/Babe.md

 $$\tag*{\(\blacksquare\)}$$

 There are two drawbacks of this protocol.
 One of drawbacks is that a party may never have \(k\) consistent blocks if an adversary randomly delays some blocks.
 In this case, \(P_i\) may never has consistent blocks.
 The other drawback is that if the honest block in $k$-consistent block is not a synchronized party then consistency algorithm performs worse than the median.
 However, this protocol can be used after the median protocol to update or verify the slot number with the consistency algorithm.
-If this party sees $k$-consistent blocks and the slot number $sl$ obtained with the the consistency algorithm is less than slot number obtained from the median protocol, he updates it with $sl'$.
+If this party sees $k$-consistent blocks and the slot number $sl'$ obtained with the the consistency algorithm is less than slot number obtained from the median protocol, he updates it with $sl'$.

-## Security Analysis
+## 5. Security Analysis

-BABE with Grandpa validators is the same as Ouroboros Praos except the chain selection rule and  slot time extraction.
+(If you are interested in parameter selection based on the security analysis, you can directly go to the next section) BABE is the same as Ouroboros Praos except the chain selection rule and  slot time extraction.
 Therefore, we need a new security analysis.

 ### Definitions